 Search engines trust the authority of sites like Facebook, so it’s a no-brainer to post on them, plus they drive traffic to your business’ website, which sends many other positive signals to Google for organic search placement of a website’s pages and posts beyond the local pack.

 Behavioral, Citations & Personalization Are the Lower of the Scores

 Just like a pie you can slice many different ways, you only have one pie.
 You can’t slice up how search engines work and consumer behavior into even slices, so therefore someone comes in with a lower score.
-And with Google My Business taking 33%, there isn’t much left for the other signals.
+And with Google Business Profile taking 33%, there isn’t much left for the other signals.
 It’s that simple.